Lung Cancer Symptoms

 Symptoms by Lung Cancer Type

-Common symptoms of both NSCLC and SCLC include:
+Common symptoms of NSCLC and SCLC include:

 • Blood in sputum